 ECRs can apply for a berth on a CLASS research cruise through one of three options:

 a) A berth funded by the ECR's own project, to collect data and/or samples to carry out research that will enhance CLASS objectives.

-b) A berth associated with a CLASS internship or a PhD with a CLASS Principal Investigator
+b) A berth associated with a CLASS ECR Fellowship (see below) or a PhD with a CLASS Principal Investigator

 c) A berth as a volunteer for the core science team.
 Some, but not all, CLASS cruises need volunteers for their core team of people who take samples and process data.

 Details of the CLASS cruises are given on the Observations page of this site.
-ECRs considering applying for a berth on a CLASS cruise should contact the PIs to discuss their ideas and plans first.
-More information, including contact details for the PIs, what you need to know, and where to send your form, is given in the Application Form.
+ECRs considering applying for a berth on a CLASS cruise should contact the Principal Scientist to discuss their ideas and plans first.
+More information, including contact details for the PS, what you need to know, and where to send your form, is given in the Application Form.

-Applications can be submitted at any time, and the deadlines for the 2019 cruises are:
+Applications can be submitted at any time, and the deadlines for applications for the 2020 CLASS cruises are:

-31 December 2018 for PAP site and the MPA FPO Darwin Mounds cruises
+31 December 2019 for PAP site, Ellett Array and the MPA FPO Whittard Canyon cruises in summer 2020